I’ve been talking a lot about two topics lately – significance and legacy.

-In my last column, we considered the questions: What is important to you?
+In a prior column, we considered the questions: What is important to you?
 What are your values?

 I invite you now to ponder: How do you want your life to touch others?
 What would make you proud?
 If you had to do one thing to improve your world, what would your contribution be?
 How can you increase the well-being of those who depend upon you?
 How can you leave your mark on whatever you do?
 How has your life mattered?

 The answer to these introspective questions will help you develop a meaningful philosophy of life that goes beyond just creating financial wealth.
 Your words and your actions are the building blocks of your legacy.
 Knowing what’s important, what drives you and how you want to be remembered creates tremendous clarity in how you should live your life.
 In fact, it IS the measure of your significance.

 Leadership’s Role in Your Legacy